sujanchaudhary281-max/offline-notes-privacy-policy/README.md

 ---

-## 14. Security
+## 13. Security

 We take security seriously.

 Security measures include:

-* AES encryption for notes stored in the vault
+* Your notes are stored in a local SQLite database on your device.
-* SHA-256 hashing for PINs
-* Encrypted backup files
+* Backup files are AES-encrypted before being written to disk.
+* PINs are hashed using SHA-256 and are never stored in plain text.
-* All security operations performed locally on your device
+* All security operations happen locally on your device.

-No security-related information is transmitted to our servers because we do not operate any servers.

 ---

-## 15. Changes to This Policy
+## 14. Changes to This Policy

 If this Privacy Policy is updated, the latest version will be published at this URL.